j0hnys/vista/README.md

 - updating the `router.js` with this new vue component
 - updating the `main_menu.js` in order to have a visual route to the new page

-The main layout is presented in the image below
+The main layout of a SPA is presented in the image below

 ![main_layout](images/main_menu_sub_menu_(edited).png)

-There are four menu levels split in main menu and submenus.
+There are four menu levels split in main menu and sub menus.
 Main menu is at the left sidebar and is the same for every page, it can facilitate two levels.
 Sub menu's are defined in the router and presented above the content and can facilitate another two levels.
-There is also place for notifications and user account in the top right corner.
+There is also place for notifications and user account menus in the top right corner.

 As of now an automated CRUD functionallity is provided by code generation.
-It creates three pages (`*_create.vue`, `*_list_delete.vue`, `*_update.vue`) at the `pages` folder which correspond to viewing and deleting records to the database from a model and creating, updating accordingly.
+It creates three pages (`*_create.vue`, `*_list_delete.vue`, `*_update.vue`) at the `pages` folder which correspond to viewing and deleting and creating, updating records to the database from a specific model.
 In the images below this functionallity is presented.

 List/Delete: